 - We don’t believe we’re better than people of other religions.
 I’m sure when we get to heaven, there will be many Catholics, Protestants, Muslims, and people of other religions who will be way ahead of me.
 God judges on the heart–and I’m sure many of them have better hearts than me.
 We do believe Christ’s words when he said, “Except a man be born of water and of the spirit, he cannot enter the kingdom of heaven,” but we believe everyone will have the opportunity to accept baptism.

 - To us, the “plan of salvation” is God’s plan for our development.
 Our creation as spirits, our life on earth, death, and life in heaven.

 - God put us here on earth as part of His plan.
-Because we are to learn to “walk by faith and not by sight” (2 Corinthians 5:7) he placed a veil over our memory of life before birth.
-This makes us not remember our eternal life before this mortal journey, so that we may act completely for ourselves without external influences.
+The purpose of earth life is to learn to “walk by faith and not by sight” (2 Corinthians 5:7).
+God placed a veil over our memory of life before birth.
+This makes us not remember our eternal life before this mortal journey, so that we may choose who we become without any external influences.

-- The purpose of life is to learn to follow God’s ways even with the mortal temptations of the body, the distractions of mortal life, and in a place where God is not physically present.
+- The purpose of life is to train our hearts to be good and kind– even with the mortal temptations of the body, the distractions of mortal life, and in a place where God is not physically present.
 We are to improve ourselves no matter the conditions of our birth, and to become gentle, kind, generous, and charitable to others.
 In short, to try and develop Christ’s characteristics.

-- Another purpose of life on earth is to have families with our physical bodies, and to raise our children to be good people and to follow God.
+- Another purpose of life on earth is to have families with our physical bodies, and to raise our children.

 - Our mortal bodies will die, but after death, our spirits will live on.
 Because Jesus Christ overcame death, he will resurrect all people.
 All people will be raised from the dead.